Chart Color Schemes

 AreaSearch assessment of residential development activity positions Chirnside Park among the top 25% of areas assessed nationwide

-AreaSearch analysis of ABS building approval numbers indicates Chirnside Park has had around 104 dwellings receiving development approval annually.
-Over the past five financial years, from FY-21 to FY-25, approximately 524 homes were approved, with a further 8 approved in FY-26 so far.
-On average, about 2 people have moved to the area for each dwelling built over these five years, suggesting balanced supply and demand conditions.
-However, this has moderated to 1.1 people per dwelling over the past two financial years, indicating an improving supply-demand balance.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Chirnside Park has experienced around 104 dwellings receiving development approval per year.
+Over the past 5 financial years, between FY-21 and FY-25, approximately 524 homes were approved, with a further 8 approved so far in FY-26.
+Based on an average of 2 new residents per year per dwelling constructed over these 5 years, supply and demand appears well-balanced, creating stable market conditions.
+However, recent data shows this has moderated to 1.1 people per dwelling over the past 2 financial years, suggesting improved supply-demand balance.

 Frequently Asked Questions - Development